MohittSharma27/Weather_App_UsingReact/README.md

 # 🚀 Features
 - 📍 Live Location Detection
-Automatically detects and displays weather data for your current geographical location using the HTML5 Geolocation API.
+&nbsp;&nbsp;&nbsp;Automatically detects and displays weather data for your current geographical location using the HTML5 Geolocation API.

 - 🌐 City Search Functionality
-Users can manually search for any city worldwide and instantly view its weather details.
+&nbsp;&nbsp;&nbsp;Users can manually search for any city worldwide and instantly view its weather details.

 - 🌡️ Real-Time Weather Data
-Displays real-time temperature, humidity, wind speed, and weather conditions using API data.
+&nbsp;&nbsp;&nbsp;Displays real-time temperature, humidity, wind speed, and weather conditions using API data.

 - 📱 Fully Responsive Design
-Seamless experience across all devices — mobile, tablet, and desktop — with a modern responsive layout.
+&nbsp;&nbsp;&nbsp;Seamless experience across all devices — mobile, tablet, and desktop — with a modern responsive layout.

 - 🌍 Country Display
-Instantly shows the user's country based on geolocation or the searched city using API data.
+&nbsp;&nbsp;&nbsp;Instantly shows the user's country based on geolocation or the searched city using API data.

 - 📅 Current Date & Time
-Displays the current date and optionally the time, updated in real-time for a complete contextual experience.
+&nbsp;&nbsp;&nbsp;Displays the current date and optionally the time, updated in real-time for a complete contextual experience.

 - 🔄 One-Click Refresh
-Users can easily refresh the weather information with a single click to get the latest updates.
+&nbsp;&nbsp;&nbsp;Users can easily refresh the weather information with a single click to get the latest updates.

 - ❌ Error Handling
-Proper UI feedback for invalid inputs, location access denial, or API errors.
+&nbsp;&nbsp;&nbsp;Proper UI feedback for invalid inputs, location access denial, or API errors.

 # 🔧 Tech Stack
 Frontend: React.js, JavaScript, HTML, CSS